The new for 2020 GLB compact SUV slots between Mercedes' GLA and the GLC.

 The GLB comes with either front- or all-wheel drive.

-Forward collision warning, automatic emergency braking with pedestrian detection and blind spot warning are standard.
+Forward collision warning and automatic emergency braking with pedestrian detection are standard.
+For 2021, blind spot warning is standard.